-Inquiries concerning the application of Title IX may be referred to the College’s Title IX Coordinator Cheryl Terry, or the Deputy Title IX Coordinator Howard Graves.
-(See contact information below).
+Inquiries concerning the application of Title IX may be referred to the College’s Title IX Coordinator (See contact information below).

-The Title IX Coordinator and Deputy Title IX Coordinator have responsibility to coordinate DCC’s efforts to comply with its obligations under Title IX and the Title IX regulations.
+The Title IX Coordinator has responsibility to coordinate DCC’s efforts to comply with its obligations under Title IX and the Title IX regulations.
 These responsibilities include coordinating any investigations of complaints received pursuant to Title IX and the implementing regulations.

 In addition, the Title IX Coordinators:

 - Promote the creation of policies, procedures, and notifications designed to ensure college compliance with Title IX

 - Oversee implementation of compliance (grievance) procedures, including investigation and disposition of complaints